 Heat the oil in a large pan over medium-high heat.
 Add the leek and cook, stirring frequently, for about 5 to 10 minutes, until the pieces begin to brown.

 Add the garlic, mushrooms, ½ teaspoon of salt, red pepper flakes, thyme to the pan.
 The salt will help the mushrooms release their liquid and brown.
 Cook for about 10 more minutes.

 While the vegetables are cooking, crumble the tofu into a food processor fitted with an s-blade.
 Add the lemon juice, water or stock, nutritional yeast, lemon juice, nutritional yeast, cornstarch, turmeric, and ½ teaspoon of salt.
 Process until the mixture is thick and looks like ricotta cheese.
-Add a little more water or vegetable stock if the mixture is too thick.
+Pulse in the spinach until it's well incorporated.